agent-0028/react-native-sandbox/README.md

 ### Getting Started

+#### iOS

 You need to have Xcode installed, including the command line tools.

 This is all working with Xcode 9.3 on High Sierra.

+#### Android

+Carefully follow the instructions from [React Native Getting Started Guide].
+Since we are hoping to customize the build to include Detox, you should use the Android section under "Building Projects with Native Code".

+This is working with Android Studio 3.1.1 on High Sierra.

+#### Detox tests

+Currently this is only working for iOS.
+Please stay tuned...

 To get `detox` build and tests with screenshots to run, you need a couple of homebrew installs that are not scripted.